RAPID-Platform-Projects/Rapid-Docs/training/Extending and Customising Modules/1-Introduction to this Course/2-How to use this material.md

 ## Scenario

-Imagine you are the system builder for a manufacturing company called *Stationery Inc.* This company produces writing materials, school supplies, and office supplies.
+Imagine you are the system builder for a manufacturing company called *Stationary Inc.* This company produces writing materials, school supplies, and office supplies.
 Its product line includes envelops, writing notepads, pens, pencils, erasers, letterheads, etc.

-The clients for *Stationery Inc.* are segmented into three groups - primary and secondary education institutions, small businesses, and corporations. *Stationery Inc.* has also recently forayed into Publishing.
+The clients for *Stationary Inc.* are segmented into three groups - primary and secondary education institutions, small businesses, and corporations. *Stationary Inc.* has also recently forayed into Publishing.

 Keep this scenario in your mind moving forward, as the modules are based on this context.